Carry On’s Norman Hudis Passes Away

 Not shown quite as much on television as some of the other films, but this was how it all started

-So what is your favourite Carry On film?
+What is your favourite Carry On film?
 Carry On Camping seems to the favourite here at Popcorn Cinema Show.
 Please feel free to add a comment.

 Oh and take a look at the rest of our site if you are new visitor, why not bookmark out movie releases page.
 Stay up to date with the latest releases.
 It is updated every Thursday, and while you are looking around take one of our movie quizzes.